 - Biscuits – We prefer to use crescent rolls from a can and cut them down.
 This is incredibly easy to do for even and fast cooking and doesn’t require any time at all.

-How to make Easy Crockpot Chicken and Dumplings
+How to make Slow Cooker Chicken and Dumplings

 - Add thawed boneless skinless chicken breasts to a large 6-quart slow cooker and top with chopped onions.